dfgordon/vscode-language-applesoft/README.md

 The extension provides a `minify` command to reduce the memory used by your Applesoft program.
 This performs the following transformations on your code:

 * Strips all comments
-* Reduces all variable and function names to the first two characters
+* Reduces variable and function names to the first two characters
+	- reduction can be less if hidden tokens would be introduced
 * Strips unnecessary separators and unquotes

 This produces a new document, leaving the existing one unchanged.
 Make sure you review and repair all variable name collisions before applying this transformation.